-To ask the Secretary of State for Trade and Industry what is the outcome of his annual review of Export Credits Guarantee Department premium rates.
+asked the Secretary of State for Trade whether he is satisfied with the current staffing levels of the Export Credits Guarantee Department.

 Yes.
 By its nature, ECGD's business has peaks and troughs and the Department cannot be permanently staffed simply to cope with either of these extremes.
 However, unless there is a growth in the volume of demand which exceeds reasonable forecasts based on past trends, I am confident that the staff ceilings set for ECGD can be met without detriment to the quality or range of ECGD's services.

 asked the Secretary of State for Trade what is the average length of time at present taken to process an application for cover by the Export Credits Guarantee Department; and how this compares with 1977.